ALavault/alavault.github.io/_posts/2020-05-30-music_tuto_1_notes.md

 ### 2. 1.
 Back to the... physics

-There is more than 12 note in total : a piano has 88 differents keys.
+There is more than 12 note in total : a piano has 88 different keys.
 In fact, what is decomposed in 12 tone is an interval called an *octave*.

 *Octave* : two sounds are an octave apart when one has its fundamental double of the other.